Film Relief (Section 481 Film Tax Credit)

 Following changes in the Finance Act 2018 Revenue is no longer involved in the application process.
 Under self-assessment there are two stages:

-- The producer company must apply to the Minister for Culture, Heritage and the Gaeltacht in advance of commencing the film for a ‘cultural certificate’.
+- The producer company must apply to the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media in advance of commencing the film for a ‘cultural certificate’.
 This is confirmation that the film is a qualifying film for the purposes of the credit.

 - A producer company that has received a cultural certificate and that meets the other requirements of the credit makes a claim for the credit through the Revenue Online Service (ROS).